 The security would be in the form of a charge/assignment/pledge depending on the asset.

-Pursuant to Section 352 of the Companies Act 2016 (“CA”), a company creating a charge (including a mortgage and any agreement to give or executed a charge or mortgage) will be required to lodge a prescribed form together with the applicable fee with the Companies Commission Malaysia (“CCM”).
+Pursuant to Section 352 of the Companies Act 2016 (CA), a company creating a charge (including a mortgage and any agreement to give or execute a charge or mortgage) will be required to lodge a prescribed form together with the applicable fee with the Companies Commission Malaysia (CCM).
 Where land is involved, a charge under the NLC would also be required to be registered with the applicable land office.
-Where assignment is involved, to perfect a legal assignment, under the Civil Law Act 1965, a notice is required to be served to the counterparty.
+Where assignment is involved, to perfect a legal assignment under the Civil Law Act 1965, a notice must be served to the counterparty.
 Where powers of attorney are provided, the powers of attorney would be required to be registered with the High Court of Malaya pursuant to the Powers of Attorney Act 1949 (applicable for West Malaysia).
-Stamp duty would also be payable on the agreements pursuant to the Stamp Act 1949.
+Stamp duty would also be payable on the agreements, pursuant to the Stamp Act 1949.

-Liens can also be created in favour of a security agent, although are typically only invoked when a charge is not permitted at that point in time.
+Liens can also be created in favour of a security agent, although these are typically only invoked when a charge is not permitted at the time.

 A floating charge is recognised under Malaysian law over all present and future assets of a company.
-Typically, in the form of a debenture, fixed and floating charges would be created over all present and future assets depending on the nature of the assets and the floating charge would be crystalised upon certain events, typically an event of default.
-Along with such security, the right to appoint a receiver/manager would be granted to the debenture holder where a receiver/manager may be appointed to manage the assets for enforcement purposes.
-A power of attorney would also be granted by the chargor to undertake all necessary action and execute instruments in its name in favour of the debenture holder.
+Typically in the form of a debenture, fixed and floating charges would be created over all present and future assets depending on the nature of the assets, and the floating charge would be crystallised upon certain events, typically an event of default.
+Along with such security, the right to appoint a receiver/manager would be granted to the debenture holder, at which point, a receiver/manager may be appointed to manage the assets for enforcement purposes.
+A power of attorney would also be granted by the chargor to undertake all necessary action, and execute instruments in its name in favour of the debenture holder.

 The cost would include the cost for charge registration with the CCM, a registration fee to the land office in respect of land charges and a registration fee for powers of attorney with the High Court.

-In respect of land, state authority consent may be required to create security and where reserve land is involved, it would be subject to the restrictions applicable to such reserve land.
-In respect of licences, typically security interest would be restricted.
-In the event any project company is a person connected with a director of a shareholder as provided in the CA, a shareholder may be restricted under the CA from providing security or guarantees in relation to a financing, unless the project company is a subsidiary or where the shareholder is an exempt private company (a private company; where beneficial interest of shares in the company are not held directly or indirectly by any corporation ie, no corporate shareholder; and which has not more than 20 members, none of whom is a corporation).
+In respect of land, state authority consent may be required to create security, and where reserve land is involved, it would be subject to the restrictions applicable to such reserve land.
+In respect of licences, typically, security interest would be restricted.
+In the event that any project company is a person connected with a director of a shareholder as provided in the CA, a shareholder may be restricted under the CA from providing security or guarantees in relation to financing, unless the project company is a subsidiary or the shareholder is an exempt private company (a private company where the beneficial interest in the shares of the company are not held directly or indirectly by any corporation, ie, there is no corporate shareholder; and which has not more than 20 members, none of whom is a corporation).

 A search can be conducted with the CCM for the registered charges of a company and in respect of lands, land searches can also be conducted with the relevant land authorities.
 The charge forms lodged with the CCM may also be extracted from the system to identify the specific charges which were created.
 In relation to lands, the title deed will also record any dealings and interest registered on the title.

 Typically, a deed of discharge/release/reassignment/revocation will be prepared depending on the type of security.
 In relation to the CCM charge, a prescribed discharge form will also be required.
 As for land charges, a prescribed discharge form is also required to be registered with the relevant land office.
-The discharge documents would attract stamp duty.
-Discharge forms to be lodged with the CCM and registered with the land office would need to be presented within the time frame as ascribed under the CA and NLC respectively and accompanied by the requisite registration fee.
+The discharge documents will attract stamp duty.
+Discharge forms to be lodged with the CCM and registered with the land office would need to be presented within the timeframe as ascribed under the CA and NLC respectively, and accompanied by the requisite registration fee.

 Registration under REJA would need to comply with the following requirements: